jeffysam6/yas_django/README.md

 - Delivered as a public fork of this GitHub repository, with a PR with your changes.

-- You can implement whatever cache backend you want, a plus would be to add it in the docker-compose file.
+- You can implement whatever cache backend you want, a plus would be to add whatever it needs in the docker-compose file.